-Leases in which significant risks and rewards are retained by the lessor are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are credited or charged to the income statement on a straight line basis over the period of the lease.
+Leases of assets where a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
+Payments made under operating leases (net of any incentives received from the lessor) are charged to profit or loss on the straight line basis over the lease period.